Magnetic Particle Testing

-Magnetic particle Inspection (MPI) detects surface and slightly subsurface discontinuities in ferromagnetic materials such as iron, nickel, cobalt, and others made from these alloys.
-A high-amperage, low-voltage current is passed through the part, which establishes a magnetic field.
-Magnetic flux is introduced to the part.
-Since cracks and defects have different magnetic properties than those of the surrounding material, their presence causes distortion by interrupting the magnetic field, thereby indicating the shape and position of the crack or void.
+Magnetic Particle Testing (MPT), or Magnetic Particle Inspection (MPI), is a non-destructive testing method used to detect surface and subsurface discontinuities in ferromagnetic materials, including iron, nickel, cobalt, and alloys made from these materials.
+This technique involves passing a high-amperage, low-voltage current through the part to establish a magnetic field.
+Discontinuities such as cracks and defects with different magnetic properties than the surrounding material cause distortion by interrupting the magnetic field, indicating the shape and position of the flaw.
+You can also visit our comprehensive MPI guide for more information on Magnetic Particle Inspections.